S2-group/NAPPA/Prefetching-Library/README.md

 To define a new strategy, you must implement the [PrefetchStrategy](android_prefetching_lib/src/main/java/nl/vu/cs/s2group/prefetch/PrefetchStrategy.java) interface and override the method `getTopNUrlToPrefetchForNode`.

-After implementing the strategy, it cam be enabled by ...
+After implementing the strategy, it can be enabled by ...
 TODO &mdash; analyse prefetch library to understand how a prefetching solution is selected and the describe the steps here

 After implementing a strategy, please consider sharing it by creating a PR to the official [NAPPA](https://github.com/S2-group/NAPPA) repository.

 ### Create a new build

-To create a new build with the modifications implemneted in the library, click on `Build > Make Project`.
+To create a new build with the modifications implemented in the library, click on `Build > Make Project`.
 Android Studio places new builds in the directory [android_prefetching_lib/build/outputs/aar/](android_prefetching_lib/build/outputs/aar).
-To use this build, repeat the `Import library` instructions in the `Installation` section.
+To use this build, repeat the `Import Library` instructions in the `Installation` section.